FHWA's Highway Performance Monitoring System (HPMS)

-STATUS REPORT – Answers (Y/N) to these questions should be reflected in rating each activity on the HPMS Program Activity Risk Assessment form.
+STATUS REPORT – Answers (Y/N) to these questions should be reflected in rating each activity on the HPMS Program Activity Risk Assessment form (Page 8).

 Geographical Information System (GIS)/Linear Referencing System (LRS) Adequacy

-____ State completed their data submittal by June 15 with no major deficiencies
+____ State completed its data submittal by June 15 with no major deficiencies.

-Highway Policy Information (HPPI) memo to Division Office concerning current year HPMS submittal
+Office of Highway Policy Information (OHPI) memo to Division Office concerning current year HPMS submittal

-____ The memo been fully discussed and understood by both the Division and State?
+____ The HPPI Data Memo has been fully discussed and understood by both the Division and State?

 Resolution of other comments in correspondence and discussions________________________

 ____ Current levels of SPR funding are adequate.

 ____ State has requested additional resources for data collection, system improvement or staffing.

 ____ Process improvements identified, reflected in an action plan, and fully supported in SPR or State work programs.